phibya/blog/src/content/projects/careerscan.md

 ---
 title: CareerScan
 slug: careerscan
-description: A simple web app to help you find your next job without overwhelming by advertisements.
+description: A simple web app to help you find your next job without being overwhelmed by advertisements.
 publishDate: 'March 12, 2023'
 tags:
   - jobs